I Found an Animal

 • Observe Quietly: If you're unsure whether a baby mammal is truly orphaned, watch from a hidden spot for at least an hour to see if the parents return.

+If you ever find an injured wild animal and are unsure what to do, the best course of action is always to contact a wildlife rehabilitation center.
+They have the knowledge and resources to provide the care the animal needs.
 By understanding and respecting the natural behaviors of wildlife, you can make informed decisions that support the well-being of these animals and ensure their successful return to the wild.